 Respiratory Radiation Therapy

-This enables breathing movements to be taken into account during radiation of the thorax or upper abdomen.
+This enables breathing movements to be considered during radiation of the thorax or upper abdomen.
 Several techniques are used for this purpose:

 • "Gating".
 The tumour is only radiated when it appears in front of the radiation beam, while the patient breathes normally.